petersng/oliviacha.com/README.md

 ---

 After these files are in place, run "jekyll build" and the site should be generated and placed into the _site dir.
-Boom.

 Copyright (C) Peter Ng + Olivia Cha